dlcs/book/API_Reference/thumbnailpolicy.md

 ### sizes

 The bounding box size of the thumbnails to create.
 For each of these sizes, a thumbnail will be created.
+Sizes must be arranged Largest -> Smallest.
 The longest edge of each thumbnail matches this size.

 | domain                | range                  | readonly | writeonly |